Links on Android Authority may earn us a commission. Learn more.

 Fitbit Sense buyer's guide: Everything you need to know

 Fitbit jumped into the smartwatch game in 2018 with the first Versa.
-Given Fitbit’s forte, there was a lot of interest surrounding a device that was expected to offer the perfect balance between fitness tracking and smartwatch features, something you’d be hard-pressed to find even today.
+Given Fitbit’s forte, there was a lot of interest surrounding a device expected to offer the perfect balance of fitness tracking and smartwatch features, something you’d be hard-pressed to find even today.

 Our verdict: Fitbit Sense review

 Fitbit launched the Sense alongside the Versa 3 in August 2020.
 The Sense may not share the “Versa” moniker, but it’s definitely a part of the same lineup, just with more features.
 It’s essentially a Pro iteration of the Versa 3, leaving the high-end smartwatch a potential series of its own down the road.